Jamie Russo is the author of The Underdog Paradox. We discussed the writing process, publishing his first book and the power of Twitter friends.

 With a completed first draft, three months of editing followed.
 Jamie found the Twitter community to be extremely helpful here.
 He also had 50 beta readers and a few editors from his publisher who helped him out.

-Much of the rest of the rest of the process was handled by his indie publisher: New Degree Press.
-They took care of projects like thee book design, marketing assistance and layout formatting.
+Much of the rest of the process was handled by his indie publisher: New Degree Press.
+They took care of projects like the book design, marketing assistance and layout formatting.